How to start a web-based connection using NoMachine player

 Fig. 5 - Welcome screens guide you through how to use NoMachine

-TIP: The next time you need to connect via the browser, you’ll find the connection file conveniently in the Machines panel.
-It’s identifiable with the symbol.
-Starting a web session from here triggers the default browser to open.
+NoMachine displays any web-based sessions (.nxw files) alongside any traditional player connections (.nxs files) that you have previously configured from the NoMachine UI.
+The next time you need to connect via the browser, you’ll find the connection file conveniently in the Machines panel (see Fig. 6).
+Double-clicking the icon triggers the default browser to open.

 Fig. 6 - Your web-based connection is stored in ‘Machines’

 Step 1: Find the Web-based connection in ‘Machines’

 Identify the web session in the 'Machines' panel.
 If the item list is long, use the search field to filter them.

 Step 2: Right click on the web session

 Amongst the options available from the right-click menu (Fig. 7), it’s possible to create a copy of the connection, useful when the user wants to make some changes to the configuration but without overwriting the session already created.
 See the next section "How to edit a web-based connection" for details on changing an already configured web connection.

 Fig. 7 - Highlight the connection file and right-click with the mouse